OthankQ/100-days-of-code/r1-log.md

 ### R3D23

 Still continuing with the page cloning.
 Created the card component.
 As a JS practice, started building a JS template engine to understand what React or any other frameworks are doing behind the scene.

+### R3D24

+More mint.com page cloning and php laracasts.
+Learned a lot about php by completing an assessment test.